Corner Brook, Newfoundland

 If you happen to be in Canada for this important National Day then please take time to learn about it.

-On a lighter note, we also stopped off at the Boomstick Brewing Company to sample their wares – well it would have been rude not to!
+On a lighter note, we stopped off at the Boomstick Brewing Company to sample their wares – well it would have been rude not to!

 They have quite a number of interesting beers on sale including Uphill Both Ways, Every Inch a Sailor, Liquid Sunshine and Double Daylight to name but a few!
 The beer glasses came complete with a panic line – to indicate when to order the next one.